Cubic fourfolds fibered in sextic del Pezzo surfaces: Rationality of our cubic fourfolds

+associated with such a fibration.
+The marking data distinguishes the classes $T$ and $S$ which are in the same orbit under the monodromy action \cite[Prop.~5.2.1]{Has00}.

-\begin{prop}[Hodge-theoretic interpretation] Let $X$ be a labelled cubic fourfold of discriminant $18$, and let $\Lambda$ be the Hodge structure on the orthogonal complement of the labelling lattice.
+\begin{prop}[Hodge-theoretic interpretation] Let $(X,T)$ be a marked cubic fourfold of discriminant $18$, and let $\Lambda$ be the Hodge structure on the orthogonal complement of the marking lattice.
 Then there exists an embedding of polarized Hodge structures